brianspiering/quotes_from_others/README.md

 "Time spent amongst trees is never wasted time."
 — Katrina Mayer

-“The real problem of humanity is the following: we have paleolithic emotions; medieval institutions; and god-like technology.
+“The real problem of humanity is the following: we have Paleolithic emotions; medieval institutions; and god-like technology.
 And it is terrifically dangerous, and it is now approaching a point of crisis overall."
 — E. O. Wilson

 "Do what you can,